 Our faculty are a dynamic, accomplished and diverse group who make innovative and highly influential contributions to academic knowledge, the practice of law, the development of policy, and the progress of civil society at both national and international levels.

-The law school regularly ranks among the top 25 international law schools as measured by downloads from the Social Science Research Network (SSRN) service, a powerful measure of the impact of its research.
-In addition, the Faculty’s research has been cited by courts and policymakers across the country and around the world.
+The law school regularly ranks among the top 25 international law schools as measured by downloads from the Social Science Research Network (SSRN) service, a powerful measure of the impact of the research produced here.
+In addition, our scholars have been cited by courts and policymakers across the country and around the world.

 Explore the Allard Research Commons for access to faculty research and scholarship.

 Allard Law is home to some of Canada's leading Indigenous scholars, whose work has helped shape Aboriginal Law and Indigenous legal traditions in Canada.
 Learn more about their work.

 Allard Hall is home to many research groups, composed of faculty, staff and students who collaborate in their areas of shared interest.
 While these groups represent disparate areas of inquiry, they share the conviction that we can accomplish more when we work together.